-Based on our $\mathbf{k} \cdot \mathbf{p}$ calculations in Fig. 3, we chose a diamond-structure germanium QD to search for a P-like state at the top of the VB.
+Based on our $k \cdot p$ calculations in Fig. 3, we chose a diamond-structure germanium QD to search for a P-like state at the top of the VB.
 Having found parameters of the passivation layer to avoid surface states (see Sec.
-III C and Appendix C), we show in Fig. 4(c,d) that the two topmost states are indeed P-like and S-like, bearing resemblance to the $\mathbf{k} \cdot \mathbf{p}$ model results.
-The QD considered consists of total of 512 atomic sites, including the passivation layer atoms shown by smaller red dots in Fig. 4(a).
+III C and Appendix C), we show in Figs. 4(c) and 4(d) that the two topmost states are indeed P like and S like, bearing resemblance to the $k \cdot p$ model results.
+The QD considered consists of a total of 512 atomic sites [48], including the passivation layer atoms shown by smaller red dots in Fig. 4(a).
 The QD energy levels are shown together with the bulk band structure in Fig. 4(b) and we can see that the P-like state lies above the S-like state.
 We defer the detailed description of our Ge QD model to Sec.
-III C and proceed to analyze simplified TB models that also show the reversal of energy level ordering.
+III C and proceed to analyze simplified TB models that also show the reversal of energy-level ordering.